alizedan1/Property_Paradise-soen341projectF2023/Sprint_1/Case_Stories/Sprint#1_Task_Breakdown.md

 - Invite Team members and stakeholder                         0                         Done
 - Create the task breakdown folder                            1                         Done
 - Do the team meeting minutes                                 0                         Done
 - Create the README and describe the project                  0                         Done
+- Create the team members and their roles in readme           0                         Done

 Name: Ryan Rebbas